AznExpress/closepro-crm/EMAIL_SYNC_SETUP.md

 1. **Click "Connect Gmail":**
    - Should redirect to Google sign-in
+   - **If you see "Error 403: access_denied":**
+     - Your app is in "Testing" mode and your email is not in the test users list
+     - Go to Google Cloud Console → OAuth consent screen → Test users
+     - Add your Gmail address to the test users list
+     - Wait 1-2 minutes, then try again
-   - If you see "redirect_uri_mismatch" error:
+   - **If you see "redirect_uri_mismatch" error:**
      - Check redirect URI in Google Cloud Console matches exactly
      - Must include protocol (`http://` or `https://`)
-     - Must match your current URL
+     - Must match your current URL (including the correct port number)

 2. **Authorize Access:**
    - Sign in with your Google account